-The long chain OLAM was replaced by the needle-like thiocyanide (SCN) ligand prior to all catalytic experiments.
-The details of ligand stripping process and analysis are provided in supporting information (Figure S1).
-All of the electrochemical experiments were performed by forming catalyst ink with a mixture of the SCN-capped nanocrystals, Vulcan carbon black and Nafion solution.
-Typically, 1 mg of SCN-capped nanocrystals, 1 mg carbon black and 410 µL of Nafion solution (from a mixture of 200 µL DI H2O, 200 µL Isopropanol and 10 µL of 5% Nafion solution) were mixed together and sonicated for 30 min to form the catalyst ink.
-The ink was further homogenized by ultrasonication using a probe sonicator (QSONICA 125 W) at 40% amplitude in an interval mode of 15: 5 seconds on:off cycle for 5 min.
+The long-chain OLAM was replaced by a needle-like thiocyanide (SCN) ligand prior to the catalytic experiments.
+Details of the ligand-stripping process and analysis are provided in the Supporting Information (Figure S1).
+For the electrochemical experiments, catalyst ink was produced by blending the SCN-capped nanocrystals, Vulcan carbon black, and Nafion solution.
+Typically, 1 mg SCN-capped nanocrystals, 1 mg carbon black, and 410 µL Nafion solution (from a mixture of 200 µL DI H2O, 200 µL isopropanol, and 10 µL 5% Nafion solution) were combined and sonicated for 30 min to form the catalyst ink.
+The ink was further homogenized by ultrasonication using a QSONICA probe sonicator (125 W) at 40% amplitude at an interval mode of 15: 5 seconds on:off for 5 min.
 The glassy carbon electrodes (3 mm in diameter) were cleaned with alumina micro polishing powder (0.05 micron) followed by ultrasonication in ethanol and water for 30 s.
-The homogeneous ink (20 μL) was drop-casted onto a mirror-polished 3 mm glassy carbon electrode to form a final loading of ∼0.7 mg/cm2 and left overnight for drying in ambient condition.
-All the electrochemical measurements were performed in a standard three electrode system where graphite rod, Ag/AgCl and glassy carbon electrode coated with the catalyst were used as the counter, reference and working electrodes, respectively.
-Polarization curves were recorded on an Ivium Technology Vertex Potentiostat/Galvanostat (V74606) and analyzed using the Ivium Soft program.
-The electrochemical HER measurements were performed in Argon-saturated 0.5 M H2SO4 or 0.5 M KOH solution at room temperature.
+The homogeneous ink (20 μL) was drop-cast onto a mirror-polished 3-mm glassy carbon electrode to form a final loading of ∼0.7 mg/cm2 and was left overnight to dry under ambient conditions.

+All the electrochemical measurements were performed in a standard three-electrode system in which a graphite rod, Ag/AgCl, and glassy carbon electrode coated with the catalyst were used as the counter, reference, and working electrode, respectively.
+Polarization curves were recorded on an Ivium Technologies Vertex potentiostat/galvanostat (V74606) and analyzed using the Ivium Soft program.
+Electrochemical HER measurements were performed in argon-saturated 0.5 M H2SO4 or 0.5 M KOH solution at room temperature.
 The electrolyte was bubbled with Ar gas for 15 min prior to the measurements in order to remove dissolved gases from the solution.
-Each electrode was pre-treated with 12 cyclic voltammetry (CV) cycles between 0 V to - 0.7 V (vs. RHE) at a scan rate of 100 mV/s.
+Each electrode was pretreated with 12 cyclic voltammetry (CV) cycles between 0 V and - 0.7 V (vs. RHE, reversible hydrogen electrode) at a scan rate of 100 mV/s.
 Polarization curves were recorded at a scan rate of 10 mV/s over the same potential range.
-During the electrochemical measurements, the head space of the reactor was continuously purged with Ar gas.
-All measurements were referred to the reversible hydrogen electrode (RHE) by using the relationship: E(RHE) = E(Ag/AgCl) + E0(Ag/AgCl) + 0.059V × pH.
+During the electrochemical measurements, the reactor head space was continuously purged with Ar gas.
+All measurements were introduced to the RHE using the relationship: E(RHE) = E(Ag/AgCl) + E0(Ag/AgCl) + 0.059V × pH.
 Polarization curves were obtained in the potential region -0.5 V to -1.5 V (vs. Ag/AgCl) with a scan rate of 10 mV/s.
-CV tests has also been performed in same potential window.
+CV tests were also performed in the same potential window.

-2.4 Catalytic hydrogen production from hydrolysis of Aminoborane (AB)
+2.4 Catalytic hydrogen production from hydrolysis of aminoborane